Calvin-Kuo/calvinkuo/src/data/about.md

 - In 2023, I visited: Germany, Malaysia, Scotland (Edinburgh), Singapore, Switzerland (Geneva, Jungfrau, Lucerne, Montreux, Zurich), and Thailand.
 - In 2024, I visited: New Orleans, Denver, Japan (Tokyo, Kyoto, Osaka), South Korea (Seoul), China (Fuzhou), Taiwan (Taipei), Indonesia (Bali), and Singapore.
 - In 2025, I visited: China (Fuzhou, Chengdu, Chongqing), Macau, and Taiwan.
+- In 2026, I visited: Czechia (Prague), Austria (Vienna), Hungary (Budapest), and Germany.
+Also, went to Washington D.C. as it was the United States' 250 years.

 # Fun Facts